The ultimate guide on how to find the right therapist for you

 Regardless of the degree type, any therapist with any degree is allowed to practice any type of psychotherapy, and there are hundreds of different types of psychotherapy they can focus on.
 Several of the most common types of therapeutic orientations and modalities are listed below.

-Some types of therapy require additional training and certification, for example Dialectical behavior therapy (DBT) and Eye movement desensitization and reprocessing (EMDR) (see below).
-It also can be common for a clinician to pull from different orientation types.
-There may also be specific therapy types for individual vs. couples therapy.
+Some types of therapy require specialized training and certification, for example Dialectical behavior therapy (DBT) and Eye movement desensitization and reprocessing (EMDR) (see below).
+It also can be common for a clinician to pull from different orientation types for mental health treatment.
+There may also be specific therapy types for individual therapy vs. couples therapy and some therapy styles may be better for in-person or online therapy.

 Psychodynamic psychotherapy helps people find more satisfaction in their lives and relationships, by bringing to light how the mind works.
 Psychodynamic psychotherapy explores current and past situations, across both the conscious and unconscious mind.
 Understanding and healing come from the process of examining and talking through situations.